 What do university professors have to do with coaching?
-What does the approach look like versus the the GROW model or co-active?
+What does the approach look like versus the GROW model or co-active?
 Will using this approach bring me a reputable certificate as a coach?
 Will it make me a better coach?

 I will answer these questions and present the model briefly and in detail in what follows.

-How it is different
+How is it different

 What do university professors have to do with coaching?

-In coaching with compassion, the role of the coach – in a nutshell – is to help people find and do what they love (their ideal self), engage them in conversations that inspire and help people change (grow into who they want to be) and continue to do so.
+In coaching with compassion, the role of the coach – in a nutshell – is to help people find and do what they love (their ideal self), engage them in conversations that inspire and enable people change (grow into who they want to be) and continue to do so.

-The ideal coach in this context (1) serves as a source of inspiration (you have to walk the talk), (2) shows genuine care and concern for the coachee, (3) provides support and encouragement (keep the acknowledgment coming!), and (4) facilitates discovery and the pursuit of dreams, passions for the people they coach.
+The ideal coach in this context (1) serves as a source of inspiration (you have to walk the talk), (2) shows genuine care and concern for the coachee, (3) provides support and encouragement (keep the acknowledgement coming!), and (4) facilitates discovery and the pursuit of dreams, passions for the people they coach.

-I mentioned above that having the resonant relationship at its core is one of the similarities between this approach and co-active coaching.
+I mentioned above that having a resonant relationship at its core is one of the similarities between this approach and co-active coaching.
 Another similarity I see is the focus on a bigger picture, a better version of the coachee (both look into values, vision, etc.).
-Coaching with compassion uses also the theoretical background of listening levels from co-active (I will not expand them here again, see the co-active blog post for details on that).
-I see these two frameworks interconnected.
+Coaching with compassion also uses the theoretical background of listening levels from co-active (I will not expand them here again, see the co-active blog post for details on that).
+I see these two frameworks as interconnected.
 I do like the simplicity of the coaching with compassion approach.

-Internal motivation drives change
+Internal motivation drives change.

 According to Boyatzis and team, people change behaviours when they want to, driven by an internal desire to change.